HKU-CG/HKU-CG.github.io/content/authors/Zhiyang-Dou/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Hong Kong
+- name: The University of Hong Kong
   # url: ""

 # Short bio (displayed in user profile at end of posts)